 We have a variety of resources for the children to use to help them develop early literacy skills.
-Children are encouraged to use the mark-making areas, both indoors and outdoors, independently but they also take part in teacher-led activities.
+We follow Red Rose Letters and Sounds phonics planning to support children in their learning of reading and writing, using a fun and practical approach.
+Children are encouraged to use the mark-making areas indoors and outdoors independently but they also take part in teacher-led activities.
 These activities include whole class shared reading, phonics sessions and small group guided reading and writing.
 The pre-writing work encourages correct pencil control, left/right orientation and cursive letter formation.
 Children have the opportunity to develop their writing skills in accordance with their age, ability and competence.
 We encourage children to treat books and other resources with respect and they are given many opportunities to listen to stories told by the staff.
-We are now aiming for children to be writing independently as much as possible and forming sentences to prepare them for Year 1, in-line with the new EYFS framework.
+We are now aiming for children to be writing independently as much as possible and forming sentences to prepare them for Year 1, inline with the new EYFS framework.
+The reading books they take home will also be inline with their phonics ability.

-- Demonstrate understanding of what has been read to them by retelling stories and narratives using their own words and recently introduced vocabulary. - Anticipate (where appropriate) key events in stories. - Use and understand recently introduced vocabulary during discussions about stories, non-fiction, rhymes and poems and during role play. - Say a sound for each letter in the alphabet and at least 10 digraphs. - Read words consistent with their phonic knowledge by sound-blending. - Read aloud simple sentences and books that are consistent with their phonic knowledge, including some common exception words. - Write recognisable letters, most of which are correctly formed. - Spell words by identifying sounds in them and representing the sounds with a letter or letters. - Write simple phrases and sentences that can be read by others
+- Demonstrate understanding of what has been read to them by retelling stories and narratives using their own words and recently introduced vocabulary. - Anticipate (where appropriate) key events in stories. - Use and understand recently introduced vocabulary during discussions about stories, nonfiction, rhymes and poems and during role play. - Say a sound for each letter in the alphabet and at least 10 digraphs. - Read words consistent with their phonic knowledge by sound-blending. - Read aloud simple sentences and books that are consistent with their phonic knowledge, including some common exception words. - Write recognisable letters, most of which are correctly formed. - Spell words by identifying sounds in them and representing the sounds with a letter or letters. - Write simple phrases and sentences that can be read by others